Wang-Jia-yu-cloud/data-analytics-portfolio/waze-user-analysis/README.md

 ## Executive Summary

-### Business Problem
+### Issue / Problem
-User retention is critical to the long-term growth of the Waze platform.
-However, a portion of users gradually reduce their engagement and eventually stop using the app.
-The company needs a reliable way to identify users who are likely to churn so that proactive retention strategies can be implemented.
+The Waze data team is conducting a data analytics project aimed at improving user retention on the Waze app.
+For the purposes of this project, churn is defined as users who have uninstalled the app or stopped using it.
+This project explores two key questions: whether device type influences user engagement, and whether a machine learning model can predict which users are likely to churn based on their behavioural data.

 ### Response
-A three-stage analysis was conducted on ~14,300 users:
-- **Hypothesis testing** — evaluated whether device type (iPhone vs Android) influences engagement patterns
-- **Logistic regression** — established a baseline churn prediction model
+- A two-sample hypothesis test was conducted to determine whether iPhone and Android users differ significantly in their driving behaviour.
+- A binomial logistic regression model was built as a baseline to predict user churn.
-- **Tree-based modeling** — built and tuned Random Forest and XGBoost classifiers using cross-validation and feature engineering
+- To obtain a model with the highest predictive power, two machine learning models were built and compared: Random Forest and XGBoost.
+- The data was split into training, validation, and test sets.
+  Performing model selection on a separate validation set enables testing of the champion model on the test set, which gives a better estimate of future performance.

 ### Impact
-The XGBoost model (AUC: 0.689) can flag high-risk users before they churn, enabling the operations team to prioritise retention outreach.
-Note: the model's ability to detect churned users is limited by the low churn rate in the dataset (18%), and should be further validated with more balanced data.
+- The hypothesis test found no significant difference in driving behaviour between iPhone and Android users, suggesting device type is not a meaningful factor in user engagement.
+- The ML models demonstrate that user behavioural data contains predictive signal for churn, but the class imbalance in the dataset (18% churned) limits the model's ability to consistently identify at-risk users.
+Additional or more balanced data would be needed to improve recall performance.
+- Engineered features proved valuable in improving model performance, suggesting that further feature development could meaningfully strengthen future iterations of this model.

 ### Key Insights
-- Device type does not meaningfully influence user engagement — iPhone and Android users behave similarly
-- Users with fewer activity days and lower km driven are disproportionately likely to churn
-- `n_days_after_onboarding`, `activity_days`, and `driven_km_drives` are the strongest churn predictors
+- `n_days_after_onboarding`, `activity_days`, and `driven_km_drives`
+  are among the strongest predictors of churn
+- Engineered features such as `km_per_drive`, `drives_per_day`, and
+  `session_per_day` accounted for several of the top predictors
+- The XGBoost model outperformed both logistic regression and Random Forest across key metrics, achieving an AUC of 0.689 on the test set
+- Recall remains low across all models due to class imbalance — churned users are harder to detect than retained users

 ### Recommendation
-Target retention interventions at newer users showing early signs of disengagement — specifically those with declining drive frequency and low app activity — as these are the clearest behavioural signals of upcoming churn.
+A second iteration of this project is recommended, with a focus on collecting more granular user behaviour data and addressing class imbalance through resampling techniques.
+In the meantime, retention efforts should prioritise newer users with low app activity and declining drive frequency, as these are the strongest behavioural signals of upcoming churn.